 You can tell a huge amount of information about a vehicle from the history that comes along with it.
 There’s all kinds of data out there about what every car on the road has been through in some way or another and it all goes a seriously long way into giving you an accurate image of what you’re actually working with.
 Being able to use it all, however, needs a very specific set of skill, knowledge, or services to find out.
 To help make it easier to find the car history you’re looking for, we’ve put together this useful guide on where it all is.
+Consumer refers to car history check process or hpi (it’s a brand and doesn’t describe the check it self)

 The most common and most easily accessible form of history to research is with your MOT history.
 MOTs are something that every single car on the road needs to have with it, and as a result, there’s always an easily accessible gold mine of info waiting to be seen along with it, since every year’s data since 2005 is in there.